 Employees should read the notes below for information which may be relevant to their employer.
 Future members also have the option to download the relevant application form (or to request this) and to return this to us by post.

-Staff at the BBC, BBC Studioworks Ltd and BBC Worldwide should use the Join Online link above to join us and to pay subscriptions by direct debit.
-Another option is to use this form to join online and pay subscriptions via the payroll.
-Alternatively download this form and return to us by freepost.
+Staff at the BBC, BBC Studioworks Ltd and BBC Worldwide can use this form to join online and pay subscriptions via the payroll; alternative you can use the Join BECTU online now link highlighted above to join us and to pay subscriptions by direct debit.
+(A third option is to download this form and return it to us by freepost).

 New members will pay £10 a month for 24 months (or 1% of earnings if earnings are less than £12K a year).